Control-Alt-Elite/CS4311_CANBusVisualizer_7/README.md

 ### Issues with editing packets
 1. Only columns 00,01,02,03,04,05,06,07 are editable
 2. New values of packets will be known once packets are replayed
+## Issues with Edit Packets
+1. If the manipulated data is in an invalid format, there is `NO` window notifying the user of the wrong format.
 ***
 ## Usage to Filter Packets
 ****Packets must be captured/replayed before being filtered**